Skip to main content

 Designation Statements:

-• NBDHMT: This live activity is approved for TBD Category A credit hours and TBD Category B credit hours by National Board of Diving and Hyperbaric Medical Technology, P.O.
+• NBDHMT: This live activity is approved for 8.5 Category A credit hours and 0 Category B credit hours by National Board of Diving and Hyperbaric Medical Technology, P.O.
 Box 758, Pelion, South Carolina 29123.

 • NBDHMT Accreditation Statement: For CHT recertification purposes, the NBDHMT requires a minimum of nine of the minimum 12 required Category A credits relate directly to any combination of hyperbaric operations, related technical aspects and chamber safety.